nolafs/renaissance-website/site/content/case-studies/beneath-a-steel-sky.md

   counting.

-  1. Worldwide exclusive with IGN, localized in 25 languages across 114 countries.
+  1 Worldwide exclusive with IGN, localized in 25 languages across 114 countries.

-  2. Front cover secured at the time of writing.
+  2 Front covers secured at the time of writing.
 ---
 Renaissance oversees the worldwide launch for Beyond a Steel Sky, sequel of the award winning Beneath a Steel Sky from Revolution Software.

 73 Gamescom Bookings /over 280 piece of coverage for the Gamescom reveal and counting.

-1. Worldwide exclusive with IGN, localized in 25 languages across 114 countries.
+1 Worldwide exclusive with IGN, localized in 25 languages across 114 countries.

-2. Front cover secured at the time of writing been made.
+2 Front covers secured at the time of writing been made.

 ![](/images/uploads/case-beyondasteelsky-img.jpg)